Lights Out Data Center

 What is a “Lights Out” data center?

-A lights out data center can indeed have few if any lights on, but more importantly it is a climate controlled enclosed computer room that has very limited access to it.
-Obviously the more you limit access, the less cooling escapes as doors are opened and less energy is used to maintain proper temperatures.
+A lights out data center can indeed have few if any lights on, but more importantly, it is a climate controlled enclosed computer room that has minimal access to it.
+Obviously, the more you limit access, the less cooling escapes as doors are opened, and less energy is used to maintain proper temperatures.
 Other less obvious lights out benefits include improved security, reduction in damaged cabling and equipment, less theft and misappropriations of equipment, lowered insurance costs, quicker response times, and better allocation of your IT talent.

 Lights Out means improved security

 Having worked with hundreds of data centers, we have certainly heard our share of horror stories from data center managers who made the decision to go lights out.
 Many have made this transition after having experienced downtime and a major loss.
 One reported losing a rack of servers when an IT Admin unintentionally overloaded an already maxed-out strategic power strip.
 Another had to deal with accidental damage to fiber optic cables.
 And another reported drives and memory removed from servers that had been purchased for an install project and misappropriated to another manager’s project.
 When the day of the install came for this project, resources had been flown but wasted the day locating replacement equipment.

 Having a lights out data center doesn’t completely eliminate potential problems like the ones above, but as fewer people need physical access to the computer room, you minimize your exposure.
 Also, limiting access enabled one Fortune 500 client to go back to their insurance company and successfully negotiate a reduction in their data center related insurance premium.